canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 Some extra parameters can be configured in the user interface, as shown below:
 ![](../img/extra_config.png)

-If there is any need for specific URL, info, or secret, it could be specify here.
+If there is any need for specific URL, info, or secret, it could be specified here.

 Please note that this information is not encrypted, so every Envision Workspace administrator can see the values.